koudelka/honeydew/README.md

 ### tl;dr
 - Check out the [examples](https://github.com/koudelka/honeydew/tree/master/examples).
 - Enqueue and receive responses with `async/3` and `yield/2`.
+- Emit job progress with `progress/1`
+- Queue/Worker status with `Honeydew.status/1`
 - Suspend and resume with `Honeydew.suspend/1` and `Honeydew.resume/1`
 - List jobs with `Honeydew.filter/2`
-- Queue status with `Honeydew.status/1`
 - Cancel jobs with `Honeydew.cancel/2`

 ### Queue Feature Support